cboulay/SERF/python/README.md

 compatible with newer versions of Python and these other packages, but for now, you are probably better off simply installing Python as described on the BCPy2000 page.
 See [here](http://www.bci2000.org/phpbb/viewtopic.php?f=1&t=1330) for a discussion on using BCPy2000 with modern packages.
+I use Python 2.6 and it is possible that some of my code does not work with Python 2.5.
+If that is the case, please let me know and I will help you get a Python 2.6 installation with the correct versions of the dependencies.

 Beyond the installation listed there, this project also requires MySQL, Django and MySQL-python.
 [Django](https://docs.djangoproject.com/en/1.4/intro/install/) has extensive documentation on